Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 1npx create-nuxt-app nuxt-socket-io-demo

-Follow the prompts to set up your project.
+Follow the prompts to set up your project according to your preferences.
 Once the setup is complete, navigate into your project directory:

 bash